apindozzi99/Scalable-Solutions-for-Skyline-Computation-using-PySpark-Exploring-Parallel-Algorithms/README.md

 # Spark Environment Setup

 This guide will walk you through the installation and configuration of Apache Spark on your system.
-Spark is a fast and general-purpose cluster computing system that provides high-level APIs in Java, Scala, Python, and R, and an optimized engine that supports general execution graphs.

 ## Prerequisites